apuni866/Disk-Scheduling-Visualizer/README.md

 ### Important Files for this project ###
 We did some of the implementation in Java before JavaScript to make sure the algorithms were working, so there is a Java folder with code for for the algorithms.
 We translated them over afterwards into JS.
+NOTE: This code serves not functionality to the website.

 ### Objective and Functionality